Not a lot of top-tier reports scheduled today but a weekly jobless claims report from the U.S. just might confirm a short-term reversal for USD/CAD.

-Before moving on, ICYMI, yesterday’s watchlist checked out USD/CAD’s trend channel ahead of Canada’s CPI release.
-Be sure to check out if it’s still a valid trade!
+Before moving on, ICYMI, yesterday’s watchlist looked at CAD/JPY’s flag formation ahead of the BOC’s decision.
+Be sure to check out if it’s still a valid play!

 And now for the headlines that rocked the markets in the last trading sessions:

 Pfizer, BioNTech vaccine neutralises Omicron with three shots